LandonOsteen/governmentconnect/README.md

 To test on-device, you may run `ionic run ios` to fire up an iOS simulator, or `ionic run android` to deploy to a real Android device.
 In the latter case, you must have a Android device connected to your computer in order to successfully deploy.

 To test on iOS, you will need to be using an Apple laptop, though any operating system will work fine for testing with Android.

+# Tips & Pitfalls

+### ITMS-90535 Error When Uploading To iOS

+When uploading to iTunes Connect, you may receive an error that says "missing or invalid CFBundleExecutable in its info.plist", citing error number ITMS-90535, and referring to the CometChat MessageSDK.
+The solution to this issue is simply to open the MessageSDK framework `plist` and delete the `CFBundleExecutable` key and re-upload.